Nikkig087/blackjack/README.md

 **Username recognition**
 - When a returning user logs in they are asked if they would like to play at the level that they played before.

+**Resolve Issues Idenfied with the Python Text Effect Functionality**
+- Further investigate the use of KeyboardDisable and how it may resolve the issue that allows users to input text while the game's text is being printed to the terminal

 <br>

 ## Data Model